Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/database_concepts.md

 ## Overview

-This project uses structured job posting data to analyze Saudi data-related internship and job market requirements.
+This project uses structured job posting data to analyze Saudi data-related job market requirements.

-The dataset workflow is connected to several database concepts, including data organization, storage, cleaning, transformation, and analysis.
+The dataset workflow is connected to database concepts including data organization, storage, cleaning, transformation, and analytical processing.

 ---

-# 1. Dataset as Structured Data
+## 1. Dataset as Structured Data

 The project dataset is stored in CSV format, which represents structured tabular data.

-Each row represents one job posting record, while each column represents a specific attribute.
+Each row represents one job posting record, while each column represents a specific attribute related to that opportunity.

 Examples of columns:

+- `job_id`
-- job_title
+- `job_title`
-- company
+- `company`
-- city
+- `city`
-- role_category
+- `role_category`
-- experience_category
+- `experience_category`
-- skills
+- `skills`
-- tools
+- `tools`

 ---

-# 2. Tables, Rows, and Columns
+## 2. Tables, Rows, and Columns

 The dataset follows a table-based structure similar to relational databases.

-- Rows represent individual job postings.
+- Rows represent individual job posting records.
-- Columns represent attributes of each posting.
+- Columns represent attributes of each record.
-- Each record contains information about a specific opportunity.
+- Each record contains information about a specific data-related opportunity.

+This structure allows data to be stored, filtered, transformed, and analyzed efficiently.

 ---

-# 3. Data Cleaning and Transformation
+## 3. Data Cleaning and Transformation

-Before analysis, the dataset went through data preparation steps.
+Before analysis, the dataset went through several data preparation steps.

 These included:

-- Removing duplicate records.
 - Checking missing values.
+- Checking duplicate records.
 - Standardizing city names.
-- Creating new analysis columns.
+- Creating new analysis-ready columns.
+- Transforming raw job information into structured categories.

 Examples of created columns:

-- city_cleaned
+- `city_cleaned`
-- experience_category
+- `experience_category`
-- role_category
+- `role_category`

-These transformations improve data consistency and analysis quality.
+These transformations improve data consistency and support more reliable analysis.

 ---

-# 4. Relational Database Concepts
+## 4. Relational Database Concepts

-The project analysis can be represented using relational database concepts.
+The project can be represented using relational database concepts.

-Possible tables:
+Possible table design:

-## Jobs Table
+### Jobs Table

 Contains general information about job postings.

 Examples:

-- job_id
+- `job_id`
-- job_title
+- `job_title`
-- company
+- `company`
-- city
+- `city`

-## Skills and Tools Information
+### Skills and Tools Information

-Contains technical requirements extracted from job descriptions.
+Contains technical requirements extracted from job postings.

 Examples:

-- skills
+- `skills`
-- tools
+- `tools`

-## Classification Information
+### Classification Information

 Contains categorized analysis fields.

 Examples:

-- role_category
+- `role_category`
-- experience_category
+- `experience_category`

+This separation represents how data can be organized into related tables in database systems.

 ---

-# 5. Data Analysis Workload
+## 5. Data Analysis Workload

 The project performs analytical operations similar to database queries.

 Examples:

 - Counting job opportunities by city.
-- Finding the most requested tools.
+- Finding the most requested skills and tools.
-- Comparing role categories.
+- Comparing different role categories.
 - Analyzing experience requirements.

-These operations are similar to aggregation and filtering operations in SQL.
+These operations are similar to SQL aggregation, filtering, and grouping operations.

 ---

-# 6. Power BI Connection
+## 6. Power BI Connection

-The prepared dataset was transformed into a Power BI-ready CSV file.
+The cleaned dataset was prepared as a Power BI-ready CSV file:

+`saudi_data_jobs_powerbi.csv`

-Power BI uses structured data to create:
+Power BI uses this structured data to create visual analysis and dashboards.

-- Interactive dashboards.
-- Visual analysis.
-- Business insights.

-The final dataset supports analysis of:
+The dashboard analyzes:

 - Skills.
 - Tools.